bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-radio.md

 Supported `aria-invalid` values are:

 - `false` (default) No errors detected
-- `true` The value has failed validation.
+- `true` The value has failed validation

 `aria-invalid` is automatically set to `true` if the `state` prop is `false`.